Skip to main content

 7. If further questions arise, tell employees to get with their HR manager for a more detailed explanation.

-Once you have encouraged employees to make regular adjustments to their tax forms, their wages can reflect their current situation more accurately.
-From there, workers can make informed decisions around their take-home wages instead of their known annual salaries.
+Once you have encouraged employees to make regular adjustments to their tax forms, their wages can more accurately reflect their current situation.
+From there, workers can make informed decisions about their take-home wages instead of their known annual salaries.

 Gross Pay vs. Net Pay Recap